VISA REGIME

 TRANSPORT — The railway network (high-speed rail system) and road infrastructure are well developed.
 During a temporary stay in or transit through Italy, travelers may drive a motor vehicle using a Serbian driver's license if they also hold an international driving permit.
 Persons with registered residence in Italy may use their Serbian driver's license for a maximum of 1 (one) year.
 After said period, they can exchange it for an Italian driver’s license, in accordance with the provisions of the Agreement on the Recognition and Exchange of Driver's Licenses between the Republic of Serbia and the Republic of Italy, which entered into force on 17 December 2023.
 A green card is not required.

-OTHER INFORMATION — The currency is the euro.
-To take over 10,000 euros in cash into the country, it is necessary to have proof of origin.
-Payment is possible in cash and by payment cards.
+OTHER INFORMATION — The official currency is the euro.
+For bringing in cash exceeding €10,000, proof of the money’s origin is required.
+Payments can be made in cash or by payment cards.

 Contact information